matdombrock/Tidalua/README.md

 portaudio-devel
 ```

-The `portaudio-dev` library is only required to build the project on Linux.
+The `portaudio-devel` library is only required to build the project on Linux.

 # Building
 ```bash